-Picking just the right color scheme for your kitchen can be a difficult task, especially when you enter the remodeling process without a specific design theme or motif in mind.
+Selecting just the right color scheme for your kitchen can be a difficult task, especially when you enter the remodeling process without a specific design theme or motif in mind.
 Your kitchen craftsman can help by providing you with a variety of options to choose from and advice about material and color pairings.
-But visualizing how each piece of the room will fit together for the final product can quickly become a confusing process.
-Today’s blog will provide you with some useful information on how to match the three main focal points of your kitchen for a seamless style.
+But, visualizing how each piece of the room will fit together for the final product can quickly become a confusing process.
+Today’s blog article will provide you with some useful information on how to match the three main focal points of your kitchen for a seamless style.

 When working with a space that gets so much daily use, simplicity in the kitchen is key.
-It’s most important to keep your main color scheme a common color, like an antique white, and highlight bolder colors through smaller accessories, appliances and details.
+It’s most important to keep your main color scheme a common color, like cream or white, and highlight bolder colors through smaller accessories, appliances and details.
 It’s fun to mix-and-match pieces for a eclectic look, but keeping your countertops, cabinets and floors simple allows you to change your kitchen’s theme multiple times without having to replace a large expensive piece.

 Figure out your color palette

 Begin by determining an overall color scheme before you peruse samples with a kitchen specialist.
 Use a color chart to determine which colors compliment one another, and pick two dominant colors and one accent color.
 Remember: it’s best to keep both dominant colors simple, yet complimentary, and use the third accent color to bring some attitude, as well as tie the three together.
 A timeless combination uses classic white cabinets, medium to dark flooring, and countertops that alternate both light and dark colors.